Wind turbines and water wells: opinion

 The MOECC has determined that the vibrations from the pile driving and the vibrations from the operating wind turbine towers are not responsible for the impaired water quality at 19 residential wells.
 Starting on Feb.
 1, 2018, the MOECC sent letters to the residents stating that “there is no evidence of any ongoing impact to your well related to the North Kent Wind project.”

 It is my professional opinion that there is a distinct relationship between the wind tower project and the impaired wells.
 This is the time to suspend the project until we know more.
 Otherwise, blindly barging ahead will result in more damage.

-In a future issue, I will present the current data and the associated legislation for Ontario.
+Read Bill Clarke's follow-up column on the current data and the associated legislation for Ontario.

 Bill Clarke graduated with an Honours B.Sc. degree in geology in 1976 from the University of Waterloo.
 He worked at the Ontario Geological Survey until 1978, and then returned for a masters degree in hydrogeology from U of W. Bill was hired as Conestoga Rovers & Associates Ltd. (now GHD) in 1981.
 He became an independent hydrogeological consultant in 1986.
 In 2009, his company Waterloo Geoscience Consultants Ltd. merged with MTE Consultants Ltd. Bill is currently in semi-retirement so that he has time for his five grandchildren and opportunities to teach Nature Connection skills at the Guelph Outdoor School.

 South Atlantic Jubilee

 August 14-15, 2018